Skip to Content

 • Definition of Quarantine or Isolation Order.
 The definition of “quarantine or isolation order” discussed above applies to this type of leave.

 • Advice/Belief of Healthcare Provider.
-The advice of the individual’s health care provider must be based on the same belief as discussed above.
+The advice of the individual’s healthcare provider must be based on the same belief as discussed above.

 • Intermittent Use.
 This type of leave cannot be taken intermittently unless the employee is teleworking and the employer agrees to allow intermittent use.